sunyctf/sunyctf/README.md

 💪 Things I am challenging myself with:
 - 🧭Waking up earlier to make good use of the day
-- 🚀Coding at least 4 hours a day
+- ✍🏻Coding at least 4 hours a day
-- ✍🏻Exercising 3 days a week
+- 🚀Exercising 3 days a week

 <!--
 <h3>🛠 Tech Stack</h3>